Kovilambakkam: Governance

+In December 2023, Cyclone Michaung caused 5.5 feet high floods in Viduthalai Nagar 2nd main road by building storm water drains to discharge water from Kovilambakkam and Sunnambu kolathur lakes to City Union Bank, Kovilambakkam branch.
+The storm water entered Viduthalai nagar 2nd main road instead of Narayanpuram lakes.
+This was 5 times the capacity of Narayanapuram lake and the outlet near A2B restaurant couldn't carry this water to marshland.

 Demographics

 As of 2011[update] India census, Kovilambakkam had a population of 27,374.
 Males constitute 13,935 of the population and females 13,439.
 There were 7,010 households.
 Kovilambakkam has an average literacy rate of 72.55%, higher than the national average of 59.5%: male literacy is 55.7%, and female literacy is 44.3%.
 In Kovilambakkam, 14% of the population is under 6 years of age.